AmitHasanShuvo/Simple-Ecommerce-Website/README.md

 # Alif_project

+# Project Description
+A simple eCommerce website with registration/login, add to cart, checkout, adding new products by admin features.

+Language used: PHP, MySQL, HTML, CSS <br/>
+Development Tools: VS Code, XAMPP

+# How to install

 ## Create a database called registration.
 In the registration database, add a table called users.
 The users table will take the following four fields.

 id